snowplow-referer-parser/referer-parser/README.md

 `referers.yml` is based on [Piwik's] [piwik] [`SearchEngines.php`] [piwik-search-engines] and [`Socials.php`] [piwik-socials], copyright 2012 Matthieu Aubry and available under the [GNU General Public License v3] [gpl-license].

-The original Ruby code is copyright 2012-2014 Snowplow Analytics Ltd and is available under the [Apache License, Version 2.0] [apache-license].
+The Ruby implementation is copyright 2014 Inside Systems, Inc and is available under the [Apache License, Version 2.0] [apache-license].

-The Java/Scala port is copyright 2012-2014 Snowplow Analytics Ltd and is available under the [Apache License, Version 2.0] [apache-license].
+The Java/Scala port is copyright 2012-2014 [Snowplow Analytics Ltd] [snowplow-analytics] and is available under the [Apache License, Version 2.0] [apache-license].

 The Python port is copyright 2012-2014 [Don Spaulding] [donspaulding] and is available under the [Apache License, Version 2.0] [apache-license].